 I have worked in social care throughout my professional life; My background is in psychiatric and medical social work, including statutory work and assessment of cases of deliberate self harm of patients attending Accident & Emergency.
 I have held research appointments previously at the Institute of Psychiatry, London and St James's Hospital, Leeds.

 I am an active collaborator; with university researchers internationally, local authority and health staff and third-sector organisations.
 My current work is in the use of social care routine data, digital assessments and solutions for social care organisations, integrated data (between social care and the NHS), dementia support, improving social care research capacity and supervising post-graduate students in public health and social care research.
 I am a specialist senior social care research advisor for the North West NIHR Research Design Service.

 Memberships of committees and professional bodies

-Senior Fellow, National Institute for Health Research (NIHR) School for Social Care Research
+Senior Fellow, National Institute for Health Research (NIHR) School for Social Care Research (SSCR)

 Member of Expert Advisory Group (Social Care Economics Scoping Review), National Institute for Health and Care Excellence (NICE)/York Health Economics Consortium (December 2016 – May 2017)